msumimz/ruby/README.md

 Rbjit
 ===

-Rbjit is a LLVM-based JIT-complication engine for the Ruby programming language.
+Rbjit is a LLVM-based JIT-compiler for the Ruby programming language.

 Overview